Linaria dalmatica

-Linaria dalmatica is a herbaceous, short-lived perennial plant native to western Asia and southeastern Europe that has become a weed in other areas.
-The family this plant now belongs to is the Plantaginaceae Family.
-Previously, it belonged to the Scrophulariaceae (Figwort) family.
+Linaria dalmatica is a herbaceous, short-lived perennial plant in the family Plantaginaceae native to western Asia and southeastern Europe.
+As with related species, it was formerly included in the family Scrophulariaceae (figwort) family.
 Its common names include Balkan toadflax, broadleaf toadflax, and Dalmatian toadflax.
-Linaria dalmatica has unique yellow flowers with an orange center that draw individuals to purchase them to display in their gardens.
 The distribution of L. dalmatica to North America can be attributed to use as a fabric dye, folk remedies and as an ornamental plant.
 However, it is now classified as a weed in both Canada and the U.S.